jerome-auguste/sdp-student-admission/README.md

 - `-n` or `--noisy` to trigger noise on the dataset (set to 5%)
 - `-npct` or `--noise_percent` to change percentage of noisy data (set to 5%)
 - `-g` or `--gopher-path` to set the path to the GopherSat solver (default `./gophersat.exe`)
+- `-f` or `--file` to set the path to a csv data file (will override the random generation which is the default behavior)

 ## :baby: Generator